pydantic/pydantic/docs/usage/postponed_annotations.md

 ## Self-referencing Models

-Data structures with self-referencing models are also supported, provided the function `update_forward_refs()` is called once the model is created (you will be reminded with a friendly error message if you forget).
+Data structures with self-referencing models are also supported.
+Self-referencing fields will be automatically resolved after was created.

 Within the model, you can refer to the not-yet-constructed model using a string: